postgres/postgres/contrib/pg_tde/documentation/docs/multi-tenant-setup.md

        sudo systemctl restart postgresql-17
        ```

-3. Create the extension using the [CREATE EXTENSION :octicons-link-external-16:](https://www.postgresql.org/docs/current/sql-createextension.html) command.
+3. Create the extension using the [CREATE EXTENSION](https://www.postgresql.org/docs/current/sql-createextension.html) command.
 You must have the privileges of a superuser or a database owner to use this command.
 Connect to `psql` as a superuser for a database and run the following command:

     ```
     CREATE EXTENSION pg_tde;